 - improve your mood

 Exercise also protects the brain cells (neurons) that produce dopamine and helps your brain use your existing dopamine stores more efficiently.
 A lack of this chemical produces the jerky movements that are hallmarks of Parkinson’s.

-If you’re newly diagnosed, being active might slow the progression of your disease.
-One study found that people with early-stage Parkinson’s who did high-intensity exercises three times a week were able to stall the progression of their disease for six months.
+If you’re newly diagnosed, being active might slow the progression of your disease. found that people with early-stage Parkinson’s who did high-intensity exercises three times a week were able to stall the progression of their disease for six months.

 The best exercises for Parkinson’s disease

 Any exercise program can be helpful for Parkinson’s if you like it enough to practice it regularly.
 Find a workout you enjoy so you’ll stick with it.

 Research finds that the ideal program for people with Parkinson’s combines aerobics — exercises that increase your heart rate and breathing — with mentally challenging activities.
 For example, a dance or aerobics class that changes rhythm and teaches you dance steps challenges both your mental skills and aerobic capacity.

 Aerobic exercise is also good for your well-being. of nearly a dozen studies found that people with Parkinson’s who participated in aerobic training had an improved quality of life and less depression.